Undergoing an amputation is a catastrophic, life-alternating event. It impacts the victim physically and emotionally, mentally, and financially.

 Some of the most common causes of amputations due to accidents include:

 - Medical malpractice injuries

 Statistically, most amputations from traumatic injuries occur in people between 20 and 40.
 And as many as 80% of all amputations caused by accidents happen to men.
 Approximately 30% of all amputation victims suffer from severe anxiety and ongoing depression.
-Finally, hospital costs associated with amputation injuries total roughly $10 billion each year.
+Finally, hospital costs associated with amputation injuries total roughly $10 billion annually.

 The trauma caused both physically and mentally, combined with the financial hardship, make an amputation injury a life-altering event.
 Apicella & Schlesinger Attorneys at Law represents victims of amputations.
-We have successfully prosecuted cases for our clients who have experienced a wrongful amputation due to a car accident, medical malpractice case, construction site injury, or another catastrophic event.
+We have successfully prosecuted cases for our clients who have experienced a wrongful amputation due to a car accident, medical malpractice, construction site injury, or another catastrophic event.
 Our attorneys are available to answer your questions, help you understand your legal rights, and help you receive the compensation you and your family need.

 Amputation Recovery Process